 As far as the schedule is concerned, the Blue Star ferry departs early in the morning at 7:25 am daily, from Athens and stops at other islands as well including Syros, Paros, Naxos, and Ios, before arriving at Santorini at 14:55.

 It takes approximately 8 hours for the complete trip.

 During the high season, Blue Star also operates evening departures.

 The ferry leaves Athens at around 6:00 pm and arrives at Santorini at 12:35 am.

 If time isn’t a big concern for you; Blue Star Ferries will truly provide you with an exceptional experience!

 - Phone: +30-210-8919800, Fax: +30-210-8919829

 Seajet Ferries to Santorini

-Seajet Ferry is generally preferred by the tourists who are short on time, as this ferry just takes 5 hours to travel from Athens to Santorini.
+Seajet Ferry is generally preferred by tourists who are short on time, as this ferry takes 5 hours to travel from Athens to Santorini.